 With UK armed forces and emergency services facing ever-evolving threats, the defence and security industry must innovate to provide enhanced capabilities to those facing hostile environments in Britain and beyond.

 From aerospace and automotive to semiconductors and material process, manufacturing technologies are essential to every major industrial sector.
-Going forwards, production techniques must be advanced in each of these sectors to enable higher-performance materials, reduce waste and increase flexibility.
+Production techniques must be advanced in each of these sectors to enable higher-performance materials, reduce waste and increase flexibility.

 The global demand for energy is unprecedented, with annual investments exceeding $1 trillion.
 Beyond growth, the industry is also experiencing rapid change: for the first time ever, investments in electricity infrastructure recently exceeded those in oil and gas.